JakkuSakura/MyResume/resume_english.typ

 = Projects
 #exp(
-  role: "Personal",
+  role: "Final Year Project",
   project: "Sakura Trading",
   date: "2022-Now",
-  summary: "Bbuild HFT trading system in Rust emphasizing correctness and personal usage",
+  summary: "Build HFT system in Rust with knowledge in all aspects",
   details: [
-    - No compromise among correctness, performance and elegancy, with help of SHLL(see below)
-    - Automatic selective computation of technical analysis indicators used in strategies
+    - Low-latency crypto trading hotpath, with optimization on orderbook handling, network stack, and Rest/JSON codec, etc
-    - Versatile data server for debugging, dashboard and backtesting
+    - Versatile data pipeline for research, backtesting, especially parquet integration
+    - Careful modelling of instruments for arbitraging
+    - Distributed research & backtesting infrastructure with Ray, Polars and ClickHouse
+    - Frontend with SolidJS and gpui
-    - Trade and backtest dashboard with E-Chart and React ]
+    - Monitoring infrastructure with prometheus and grafana

+  ]
 )